-October marks Black History Month in the UK, an annual event that celebrates the history, culture and achievements of black communities.
-The month of celebration was first coined by US Historian Carter G Woodson in 1926 and since then, Black History Month has been celebrated in countries all over the world.
+October marks Black History Month in the UK, an annual event celebrating the history, culture and achievements of black communities.
+The month of celebration was first coined by US Historian Carter G Woodson, in 1926.
+Since then, Black History Month has been celebrated in countries all over the world.

-Now, more conversations surrounding a lack of representation and diversity both on and off screen are at the forefront of many productions and corporations around the world, addressing underrepresentation in the wake of recent Black Lives Matters protests.
-This month not only champions the achievements of black communities but highlights the rolling movement and conversation addressing misrepresentation, appropriation and diversity.
+October not only champions the achievements of black communities but highlights the rolling conversation addressing misrepresentation, appropriation and diversity.
 This year’s statement for 2020 reflects on the year gone by:

 “Dig Deeper.
 Look Closer.
 Think Bigger.”